HaqueMannan/Node.JS_Express_MongoDB_DevToDeployment/Readme.txt

 $: npm install --save passport                                                (Used as an authentication middleware for Node.js)
 $: npm install --save passport-local                                          (Used as an local authentication strategy used with the passport module)

+Git Commands (while within the Project Directory within the terminal):
+$: git init                                                                   (Git command to initialise a local repository)
+$: git add .
+(Git command to add all files to the repository)
+$: git commit -am "{comment}"                                                 (Git command to add a useful descriptive comment for the commit)
+$: git push heroku master

+Heroku Toolbelt CLI Commands (while within the Project Directory within the terminal):
+$: heroku login                                                               (Heroku command to login to an Heroku account)
+$: heroku create                                                              (Heroku command to create the application in Heroku - Heroku will provide a random heroku-app-name)
+$: heroku git:remote -a <heroku-app-name>                                     (Heroku command to create a remote to the Heroku app)
+$: heroku open                                                                (Heroku command to open the live deployed app in the browser)

 Important Info:
 Use control + c keys on your keyboard to exit execution.
 Used to end the web-server code running continuously.
 MongoDB must be running in the shell or as a background service (using mongod in order for the app.js to connect to the local MongoDB database).